 It wants you to avoid painful negative experiences, so it encourages you to stick with the devil you know rather than actively pursuing new goals that might not work out.

-In other words, when we take a closer look, self-sabotage is really just self-preservation.
+In other words, when we take a closer look, when you learn to stop self-sabotage, it really is just self-preservation.
 The trouble is, that self-preservation keeps you small.

 Now, let's consider the more fine-grained issue of self-sabotage during manifestation.